Sairyss/domain-driven-hexagon/README.md

 ## ORM Entities

 Using a single entity for domain logic and database concerns leads to a database-centric architecture.
-In DDD world those two should be separated.
+In DDD world domain model and persistance model should be separated.
 If ORM frameworks are used, `ORM Entities` can be created to represent domain entities in a database.

 Since domain `Entities` have their data modeled so that it best accommodates domain logic, it may be not in the best shape to save in database.
-For that purpose `ORM Entities` are used that have shape that is better represented in a particular database that is used.
+For that purpose `ORM Entities` (or Schemas) are used that have shape that is better represented in a particular database that is used.

 `ORM Entities` should also have a corresponding mapper to map from domain to persistence and back.